labex-labs/labex-cheatsheets/docs/cheatsheets/en/redis.md

   <BaseQuizOption value="D">Nothing happens</BaseQuizOption>

   <BaseQuizAnswer>
-    If a key doesn't exist, `INCR` treats it as if it had a value of 0, increments it to 1, and creates the key.
-This makes `INCR` useful for initializing counters.
+    If a key doesn't exist, <code>INCR</code> treats it as if it had a value of 0, increments it to 1, and creates the key.
+This makes <code>INCR</code> useful for initializing counters.
   </BaseQuizAnswer>
 </BaseQuiz>